CardiacModelling/VoltageClampModel/README.md

 ### Which model should I use?

-Levels 0, 1, and 2 can recreate the _fast_ artefacts seen in patch clamp experiments, and are very useful to understand the patch clamp process.

-To fit experimental data, these fast artefacts are less important, and so **level 3 is good to match data from the fastest currents**.
-For slower currents, levels 4 or 5 can be used.

 **The [Model Tour](./tutorial/tour.ipynb) provides a quick overview of levels 5, 4, 3, and 0, including schematics, equations, and parameter values.**

+In brief:
+- Levels 0, 1, and 2 can recreate the _fast_ artefacts seen in patch clamp experiments, and are very useful _to understand the patch clamp process_.
+- _To fit experimental data_, these fast artefacts are less important, and so level 3 is good to match data from the fastest currents.
+- For slower currents, levels 4 or 5 can be used.

 ## Tutorials